 I am seeking examples of S2 and S4 transistors.
 I also wish to buy original data sheets for any of these devices.
 If you know where I can find any of these things, please

-These appear to differ only in reverse current at 10 volts, from <1000 µA for the cheapest (GEX33) to <10 µA for the GEX55.
+These appear to differ only in reverse current at 10 volts: from <1000 µA for the cheapest (GEX33) to <10 µA for the GEX55.
 The image shows a GEX55, but it came with a GEC label printed GEX55/3, and it does have an orange stripe beside the red paint on the cathode.
 I have seen no data for such a qualifier.
 I would be very interested in examples of any such diode with only coloured stripes.

-The images show all except GEX54/3 and GEX54/4, most in plastic sleeves, but sometimes these can be found only identified by paint stripes on the anode wire.
-The GEX64 shown is one such, it's not very clear but it has blue and yellow stripes, although oddly the cathode has yellow (possibly orange, it's hard to tell) as well as red, so it must be GEX64/4, although I have seen no data for such a qualifier.
+The images show those I have managed to find, most in plastic sleeves, but sometimes these can be found only identified by paint stripes on the anode wire like the earlier types.
+The GEX64 shown is one such, it's not very clear but it has blue and yellow stripes, and the cathode has yellow (possibly orange, it's hard to tell) as well as red, so it must be GEX64/4, although I have seen no data for such a qualifier.
 Oddly, there is also yellow paint on the spring 'point contact' that presses against the germanium die.

 Returning to the 1962 Guide, it starts with 'Subminiature Germanium Point-Contact Diodes' containing the types GEX11, GEX13, GEX23 and GEX24.
 These had different applications, but all of them are shown as being replaced by 'standard diodes', also in the GEX series.
 The text also states that GEX66, a very high-speed switching diode, remains available, but this seems to be an error and the correct type is GEX71.